akueckes/z80pack/README.md

 	- set noisemaker_soundfile as a string for the filename of the recording file (also enables recording)

 ## Notes on Vector Graphic HiRes Graphics
+- define HAS_VECTOR_GRAPHIC_HIRES in the appropriate sim.h file to enable this emulation
 - the Vector Graphic HiRes Graphics emulation uses a fixed window size (not resizable)
 - additional config settings in the system.conf file:
 	- set vector_graphic_hires_mode for the graphic mode either to "bilevel" or "halftone"